 Portraits of Pioneers In Psychology

-The pioneers presented in these books worked on a huge range of subject matters.
-The Preface to each volume suggests ways in which the individual might supplement the readings assigned for topics that are commonly covered in courses in psychology.
+Helpful prefaces in each volume suggest how the portraits might supplement topics that are commonly covered in courses in psychology.
 After Volume I, these connections are suggested for all volumes to that date.

 The authors of these portraits of pioneers write in an informal and frequently animated style.
 Carefully selected details, often presented with a touch of humor, make the people, ideas and controversies in the history of psychology come alive in a way that standard textbooks can rarely, if ever, achieve.
 Much of the information contained in these portraits is not readily available in other sources.
 Thus the series is ideal both for the classroom and for academic reference.